travelgateX/documentation-site/content/hotelx/concepts/content.md

 - maxSize-> it allows to specify the number of elements per page

 ### Token
 The token allows to request the next page of hotels.
-The correct way of obtaining a multiple pages of hotels is mantain this field empty for the first execution and request the token field in the response graph.
-Then send other/s query/ies filling the token field in the input with the value returned in the previous response.
+The correct way of obtaining multiple pages of hotels is mantaining this field empty for the first execution, and request the token field in the response graph.
+Then, send subsequent queries filling in the token field with the value returned in the previous response.

 #### Playground Samples